Chartres Cathedral: Popular culture

+Rudyard Kipling took the stained glass at Chartres as the inspiration for his poem "Chartres Windows".

 Joseph Campbell references his spiritual experience in The Power of Myth:

 I'm back in the Middle Ages.
 I'm back in the world that I was brought up in as a child, the Roman Catholic spiritual-image world, and it is magnificent ...
 That cathedral talks to me about the spiritual information of the world.
 It's a place for meditation, just walking around, just sitting, just looking at those beautiful things.

 Joris-Karl Huysmans includes detailed interpretation of the symbolism underlying the art of Chartres Cathedral in his 1898 semi-autobiographical novel La cathédrale.

 Chartres was the primary basis for the fictional cathedral in David Macaulay's Cathedral: The Story of Its Construction and the animated special based on this book.

 Chartres was an important setting in the religious thriller Gospel Truths by J. G. Sandom.
 The book used the cathedral's architecture and history as clues in the search for a lost Gospel.

-The cathedral is featured in the television travel series The Naked Pilgrim; presenter Brian Sewell explores the cathedral and discusses its famous relic – the nativity cloak said to have been worn by the Virgin Mary.
+The cathedral is featured in the 2003 television travel series The Naked Pilgrim; presenter Brian Sewell explores the cathedral and discusses its famous relic – the nativity cloak said to have been worn by the Virgin Mary.

 Popular action-adventure video game Assassin's Creed features a climbable cathedral modelled heavily on the Chartres Cathedral.

 Chartres Cathedral and, especially, its labyrinth are featured in the novels Labyrinth and The City of Tears by Kate Mosse, who was educated in and is a resident of Chartres' twin city Chichester.